cerner/fhir.cerner.com/content/millennium/r4/definitional-artifacts/questionnaire.md

 ## Overview

 The Questionnaire resource defines and organizes questions and the allowed answers to the questions typically used to collect patient healthcare information.
 A questionnaire is a snapshot in time and should be retrieved before each use.
 Examples of questionnaires are forms used to collect a patient's social history or family member history.
 Currently, only social history is supported.
+In order to find a questionnaire for a specific patient, first search QuestionnaireResponse by patient.
+Then use the 'questionnaire' field from the QuestionnaireResponse to retrieve the original questionnaire.

 The following fields are returned if valued: